extallaa/GE-IT-Skills-portfolio/README.md

 ### Reflection

-For the media-based outputs, I emphasized presentation, self-expression, and audience experience.
-The video introduction and prototype document show how digital media can make a portfolio more personal, interactive, and complete.
+For my media-based outputs, I emphasized presentation, self-expression, and audience experience.
+In my video introduction, I followed my main goal of whimsical storytelling by introducing myself through a story-style AVP format, using smooth Canva transitions even though it was my first time working with that approach.
+For the prototype, I wanted to represent myself not only through direct descriptions, but also through the different media, interests, and inspirations that I enjoy, so I designed it to be as interactive and meaningful as possible through its pages, visuals, and overall flow.

 ---

 ## Overall Portfolio Reflection

-This master portfolio brings together the major outputs from my preliminary GE-IT Skills lessons into one organized and live-hosted professional hub.
-Through this project, I learned how branding, visual design, documentation, and media can work together to create a stronger digital identity.
-The repository also demonstrates my ability to organize creative and academic work professionally using GitHub and GitHub Pages.
+This master portfolio brings together my preliminary GE-IT Skills outputs into one organized and live-hosted professional hub.
+Through this project, I was able to see how my branding choices, visual designs, infographic, media output, and prototype all connect to one personal identity centered on whimsical storytelling, feminine earthy tones, and vintage fantasy-inspired visuals.
+It helped me become more intentional with my design decisions, especially in balancing creativity with readability, organization, and professionalism.

+This portfolio also allowed me to practice presenting myself not only through words, but through colors, fonts, layouts, media, and interactive design choices.
+I learned that a strong digital portfolio is not just a collection of outputs, but a curated space that communicates who I am, what I value creatively, and how I can use digital tools to express ideas clearly and meaningfully.

 ---